ycrc/ycrc.github.io/docs/ai/pythonpackages.md

 If you do not see a recipe for a package you need help with, please contact research.computing@yale.edu for help installing the package/program.

-##Common error associated with AI/ML packages.
+##Common Error Associated with AI/ML Packages

 If installing a python package/program for your AI/ML workflow and run into the error: